Asia Eastern University of Science and Technology

-Asia Eastern University of Science and Technology (OIT; 亞東科技大學 (A-tang Kho-ki Tāi-ha̍k)) is a private college in Banqiao District, New Taipei, Taiwan and was originally known as the Far East College of Engineering and Technology.
+Asia Eastern University of Science and Technology (OIT; 亞東科技大學 (A-tang Kho-ki Tāi-ha̍k)) is a private university in Banqiao District, New Taipei, Taiwan and was originally known as the Far East College of Engineering and Technology.
 It was later renamed Asia University of Science and Technology in 2001 and then again to its current name, Asia Eastern University of Science and Technology, in 2018.

 AEU offers a wide range of undergraduate and graduate programs in fields such as engineering, computer science, business, management, design, and humanities.

 History

 OIT was founded in 1968 as Oriental Academy of Industrial Technology.
 In 1973, the academy was renamed Oriental Academy of Industry and consisted of four departments.
 In 2000, it was restructured to become Oriental Institute of Technology and its two-year college was established.
 In 2001, it established its four-year college.
-On 1 August 2021, it was renamed to Asia Eastern University of Science and Technology after approved by the Ministry of Education.
+On 1 August 2021, it was renamed to Asia Eastern University of Science and Technology after approval by the Ministry of Education.